EditaAdomaityte/DanceFinder/README.md

 ## Installation Instructions

-1. Clone this repository and change to the directory in the terminal. cd into the directory that was created and run npm commands(run following commands one at the time).
+1. Clone this repository and cd into the directory that was created, run npm commands(run following commands one at the time).
 ```sh
 git clone git@github.com:EditaAdomaityte/DanceFinder.git
 cd DanceFinder